Randomized spectral co-clustering for large-scale directed networks

-For \textsf{{RSpectra}} and \textsf{irlba}, the tolerance parameter is set to be $10^{-5}$.
-For the projection-based SVD, the power parameter is 1 and the oversampling parameter is 5, which are adequate to improve the approximation quality \citep{halko2011finding}.
-For the sampling-based SVD, the sampling parameter is 0.7, and \textsf{irlba} is used after the sampling procedure.
-A machine with Intel Core i7-8750H CPU 2.20GHz, 32GB memory, 64-bit Windows operating system, and R version 4.0.0 is used for all computations.
-Table \ref{table2} shows the median time (milliseconds) of each method for computing the SVD of the corresponding adjacency matrices of five real networks over 30 replications.
-For the sampling-based SVD, we report the time both including and excluding the sampling procedure.
+For \textsf{{svds}} and \textsf{irlba}, the tolerance parameter is set to be $10^{-5}$.
+For RP, the power parameter is 1 and the oversampling parameter is 5, which are adequate to improve the approximation quality \citep{halko2011finding}.
+For RS, the sampling parameter is 0.7, and \textsf{irlba} is used after the sampling procedure.
+A machine with Intel Core i9-9900K CPU 3.60GHz, 32GB memory, and 64-bit WS operating-system, and R version 4.0.4 is used for all computations.
+Table \ref{tabletime} shows the median time (milliseconds) of each method for computing the SVD of the corresponding adjacency matrices of five real networks over 20 replications.
+For RS, we report the time including and excluding the sampling procedure, respectively.

-As expected, the classical SVD failed in all five cases, and thus we did not report their time.
-Generally, the projection-based SVD is faster than both \textsf{{RSpectra}} and \textsf{irlba} in all the data sets considered.
-The sampling-based SVD is comparable to the baseline software packages on smaller networks, and is more advantageous on large networks, even when the sampling time is included.
-Based on these comparisons, we further provide evidences that the proposed randomized spectral co-clustering algorithms not only have the theoretical guarantees, but also possess the computational superiority.
-In conclusion, the randomization technique is a powerful tool for speeding up the classical SVD, and in real-world problems one can balance its accuracy with the time efficiency.
+It should be noted that the full SVD failed in all five cases.
+Among the compared four approximate methods for partial SVD, RP is faster than both \textsf{{svds}} and \textsf{irlba} in all the data sets considered.
+RP is comparable to the baseline iterative methods on smaller networks, and shows more advantage on large networks, even when the sampling time is included.
+This provides evidence for the computational superiority of randomized methods.